sciabarra/Sparkoin/README.md

 It will start in background (omit -d if you want a foreground start):

 - zeppelin in port 80
-- spark in port 7077 with the UI in port 8081
+- spark in port 7077 with the UI in port 8180
 - cassandra in port 9042 and 9160
+- helenos in port 8080, user admin pass admin.
 - kafka in port 9092 with zookeper in port 2818

-Access zeppelin with http://192.168.99.99 and start to play.

-# What is next

-Check README.md in backend for status
+- sparknotebook in port 9000

+Note: CQL queries do not work - use zeppelin